-Have you already stopped and looked at yourself in the mirror and noticed that there is a slight indentation below your hips as well as a soft curve that runs down the top of your thighs?
-Are hip dips fat?
+Have you already stopped and looked at yourself in the mirror and noticed a slight indentation below your hips and a soft curve that runs down the top of your thighs?
+Are there fat hip dips?
 Hip dips are what they sound like: a slight depression on the side of each of your hips, and this depression gives your hips their common name.
 Hip dips are not seen as abnormal from a medical perspective; instead, they can have a detrimental impact on a person's self-image and the degree of confidence they possess.

 Hip dips are inward curves that occur naturally and are formed when your skin becomes attached to the trochanter, the lowest piece of your thigh bone.
 Hip dips are caused when your skin becomes linked to the trochanter.
 Hip dips are a standard fitness move that one may observe in people of all ages.
 Because their curves are reminiscent of those seen on the instrument, they are often referred to as the violin's hips.
 They may look more prominent or less visible, depending not only on the width of your hips but also on the shape of your pelvis.
 That is because the width of your hips has a more significant impact than the shape of your pelvis.

 In some instances, they are more visible in persons with varying quantities of fat and muscle in their body composition or with a distinct distribution of fat and power in their bodies.
 In addition, who can accentuate the appearance of stretch marks if you wear excessively tight clothing, such as leggings?
 That is especially true during pregnancy.